Røra Municipality

 Røra is a former municipality in the old Nord-Trøndelag county, Norway.
 The 29 km2 municipality existed from 1907 until its dissolution in 1962.
 It was located at the northeastern end of the Trondheimsfjorden, just north of the towns of Verdalsøra and Levanger.
-It is located in what is now the southeastern part of Inderøy municipality in Trøndelag county.
+It is located in what is now the southeastern part of Inderøy Municipality in Trøndelag county.
 The administrative centre of the municipality was the village of Røra where Salberg Church is located.

-History
+Prior to its dissolution in 1962, the 28.9 km2 municipality was the 648th largest by area out of the 731 municipalities in Norway.
+Røra Municipality was the 640th most populous municipality in Norway with a population of about 1,011.
+The municipality's population density was 35 PD/km2 and its population had increased by 3.7% over the previous 10-year period.

+General information

-The municipality of Røra was established on 1 January 1907 when the old municipality of Inderøy was divided into three municipalities: Røra (population: 866) in the southeast, Hustad (population: 732) in the north, and Inderøy (population: 2,976) in the west.
+The municipality of Røra was established on 1 January 1907 when the old Inderøy Municipality was divided into three: Røra Municipality (population: 866) in the southeast, Hustad Municipality (population: 732) in the north, and Inderøy Municipality (population: 2,976) in the west.
 In 1950, Røra had 947 residents and an area of about 29 km2.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the three neighboring municipalities of Røra (population: 1,003), Sandvollan (population: 750), and Inderøy (population: 3,194) to form a new, larger municipality of Inderøy.
+On 1 January 1962, Røra Municipality (population: 1,003), Sandvollan Municipality (population: 750), and Inderøy Municipality (population: 3,194) were merged to form a new, larger Inderøy Municipality.